 1. What is silicone?

 So, what is silicone? where does silicone come from?
-To answer these questions, let’s figure out some terminologies relate silicone first.
+To answer these questions, let’s figure out some terminologies relate to silicone first.

 Silicone vs silicon, many take the two as one thing, because they are almost spelled the same and sound similar.
 But, in fact, they are two very different things, silicone should not be confused with silicon.
-Silicon(Si) is the fourteenth element on the periodic table, which is a metalloid, meaning it has the properties of both metal and nonmetal, and it is the second most abundant element in the earth’s crust, follow oxygen.
-Silicon is most commonly combined with oxygen in the form of silicon dioxide or silica, it doesn’t occur in it’s pure form in nature.
+Silicon(Si) is the fourteenth element on the periodic table, which is a metalloid, meaning it has the properties of both metal and nonmetal, and it is the second most abundant element in the earth’s crust, following oxygen.
+Silicon is most commonly combined with oxygen in the form of silicon dioxide or silica, it doesn’t occur in its pure form in nature.